 Major Industries

 The Radius region is home to many businesses.
-From NSA Crane to locally owned boutiques, these eight counties are full of diverse work opportunities.
-Four industries are responsible for most of the jobs in the region and we work closely to keep them growing and thriving.
+These eight counties are full of diverse work opportunities, from defense hub NSA Crane, to locally owned boutiques.
+Four key industries are responsible for a majority of the jobs in the region and we work closely to keep them growing and thriving.

 Advanced Manufacturing